ansible-community/ansible-nomad/README.md

 ### `nomad_host_networks`

-- List host_volume is used to make volumes available to jobs (Stateful Workloads).
+- List host_network is used to make different networks available to jobs instead of selecting a default interface.
+This is very useful especially in case of multiple nics.
 - Default value: **[]**
 - Example: